Programer6/Phoenix3D/journal.md

 # Design the BOM 28
 26-28
-Since I already had my stuff decied in cad it didn't take that long about 5 - 6 houts.
+Since I already had my stuff decided in cad it didn't take that long about 5 - 6 houts.